I used to be an adventurer like you, then I took an arrow to the knee.

 - Guards in Skyrim

-The Elder Scrolls is a single-player action role-playing computer game series1 set in a detailed fantasy world.
+The Elder Scrolls is a single-player action role-playing1 computer game series set in a detailed fantasy world.
 It has been developed by Bethesda Softworks since the early 1990s and is today one of the most popular computer game series on the market.

-The most important feature of all games in the Elder Scrolls series is the open game world in which the player can freely explore and does not have to follow a linear path through the story.
-Next to a main plotline there are uncounted numbers of side-quests and once the player starts to roam freely they may even completely forget about the main story.
+The most important feature of all games in the Elder Scrolls series is the open game world which the player can explore freely without having to follow a linear path through the story.
+In addition to a main plotline there are uncounted numbers of side-quests and, once the player starts to roam freely, they may even completely forget about the main story.
 In the vast game worlds there are plenty of people to meet, dungeons to explore and monsters to hunt.
 The developers of the game were fans of Dungeons and Dragons as well as the Ultima games series and both inspired them to develop the first Elder Scrolls game.

 Tamriel itself has a rich history of which the players learn many things during their adventures.
 Very often there are books to be found at various places with several pages of history to read.